aurovrata/post-my-contact-form-7/README.txt

 = I have enabled a save button on my form, but draft submissions are not being validated! = This is the default functionality for saving draft submissions.
 This is especially useful for avery large forms which users may take several visits to your site to complete.
 Email notifications of draft submissions are also disabled.
 If you wish to override this, you may do with the filters `cf7_2_post_draft_skips_validation` & `cf7_2_post_draft_skips_mail` examples of which are given in the documentation *Filters & Actions* below.

+= How do I publish posts automatically on form submission ? = The default behaviour is to save post to 'draft' status.
+If you wish to change this, you can use the filter 'cf7_2_post_status_{$post_type}' and return [a valid post status](https://codex.wordpress.org/Function_Reference/get_post_status#Return_Values).
+See the Filters & Hooks section of this documentation for more information.
 == Screenshots ==

 1. You can map your form fields to post fields and meta-fields.
 You can save the mapping as a draft.
 You can also change the custom post attributes that will be used to create the post.
 The default ones are `public, show_ui, show_in_menu, can_export, has_archive, exclude_from_search`.
 For more information, please consult the custom post [documentation](https://codex.wordpress.org/Function_Reference/register_post_type).